25 Making decisions

 2. The two population odds are different, and the different sample odds simply reflect the situation in the population.

-These two possible explanations ('statistical hypotheses') for the sample odds being unequal have special names:
+These two possible explanations ('statistical hypotheses') have special names:

-1. The first explanation is the null hypothesis, or \(H_0\): the population odds are the same, and the sample odds are not equal simply due to sampling variation.
+1. The first explanation is the null hypothesis, denoted \(H_0\)the population odds are the same, and the sample odds are not equal simply due to sampling variation.

-2. The second explanation is the alternative hypothesis, or \(H_1\): the population odds are not the same, which is reflected in the sample odds.
+2. The second explanation is the alternative hypothesis, denoted \(H_1\)the population odds are not the same, which is reflected in the sample odds.

 How do we decide which of these explanations is supported by the data?
 What is the decision-making process?

-The usual approach to decision making in science begins by assuming the null hypothesis (the sampling variation explanation) is true.
-Then the data are examined to see if compelling evidence exists to change our mind (and support the alternative hypothesis).
+The usual approach to decision-making in science begins by assuming the null hypothesis (the sampling-variation explanation) is true.
+Then the data are examined to see if persuasive evidence exists to change our mind (and support the alternative hypothesis).
 Conclusions drawn about the population from the sample can never be certain, since the sample studied is just one of many possible samples that could have been taken (and every sample is likely to be different).

 The onus is on the data to refute the null hypothesis.
-That is, the null hypothesis is retained unless compelling evidence suggests otherwise.
+That is, the null hypothesis is retained unless persuasive evidence suggests otherwise.

-To begin, suppose I produce a pack of cards, and shuffle them well, and I am interested in the event 'the number of red cards when I draw \(15\) cards from the pack'.
+To begin, suppose I produce a pack of cards, and shuffle them well, and I am interested in the event 'the number of red cards when I draw \(15\) cards from the pack (with replacement)'. ('With replacement' means that after I draw a card and record the card drawn, I place the card back into the pack, and reshuffle before drawing a new card.)
 The pack of cards can be considered the population (where the proportion of red cards is \(p = 0.5\)).
 Suppose I draw a sample of \(15\) cards from the pack.
-Define \(\hat{p}\) as the proportion of red cards in the sample.
+Define \(\hat{p}\) as the proportion of red cards in this sample.

 Suppose my sample of \(15\) cards produces \(\hat{p} = 1\); that is, all \(n = 15\) cards are red cards.
 What should you conclude?
 How likely is it that this would happen by chance from a fair pack; see the animation below.
 Is this evidence that the pack of cards is somehow unfair, poorly shuffled, or manipulated?